AlmosYT/Reddit-Account-Generator/README.md

 ## FORK - ADDED FEATURES THAT DON'T EXIST IN UPSTREAM
 - Automatic Captcha Solving using Captcha Buster extension (click on the captcha and click on the solver button)
-- Script doesn't close anymore (press enter to start the process again after completion)
+- Script doesn't close anymore after its done (press enter to start the process again after completion, this clears cookies too)
 - Script only saves the details after they are entered

 # Reddit Account Generator